Review and road test of the Fiat 500X

 Design and Build

 There aren't too many small Crossovers with styling that gets an almost universal vote of confidence, but we really haven't chanced upon anyone who doesn't like the 500X.
 Designed in-house by Fiat's Centro Stile studio, this model not only has clear links to its siblings in the current 500 family but also to the iconic 1957 original, most notably when it comes to the large circular headlamps, the brightwork on the nose and the distinctive clamshell bonnet.
 Changes made to this revised model are relatively minor, including restyled daytime running lights and a tail lamp design that references that of the little 500 citycar.
+There's also a smarter '500' logo at the front and new FIAT lettering at the rear.
 'Cross' models get 'SUV'-style protective skid plates.
 Choose the alternative 'Dolcevita' open-topped model and you get a full-length canvas folding roof which can open in 15 seconds at speeds of up to 62mph.

 Market and Model

-Now that Fiat only offers this car with its more modern 1.0-litre and 1.3-litre petrol engines, prices have risen, starting at just under £21,000, but that only gets you the base 'Connect' variant.
-Ideally, you'd want to stretch to something plusher - there's a choice of 'Connect', 'Cross' or 'Sport' trim levels priced in a span up to around £27,000.
-For a premium of around £3,000, Fiat also offers an alternative 'Dolcevita' body style, which gives you a full-length electrically folding fabric roof.
+Now that Fiat only offers this car with its most up to date 1.5-litre Hybrid petrol engine, prices have risen, starting at just over £27,000, but that only gets you the base 'Cross' variant.
+Ideally, you'd want to stretch to the plusher 'Sport' model, which costs around £29,000.
+Either way, for a premium of around £3,000, Fiat also offers an alternative 'Dolcevita' body style, which gives you a full-length electrically folding fabric roof.

 Across all models in the line-up, equipment is pretty comprehensive.
-Even the base 'Connect'-spec gets you 17-inch alloy wheels, a 'Techno' leather steering wheel, a 7-inch Uconnect centre-dash infotainment screen with Apple Car Play and Android Auto smartphone-mirroring, manual air conditioning, cruise Control, Traffic Sign Recognition and a Lane Assist system.
-The 500X 'Connect' also comes with dark tinted rear windows, fog lights, LED DRLs, parking sensors and dusk and rain sensors.
-The 500X 'Cross' offers seats with a camouflage-patterned center panel and vinyl inserts, plus 19-inch alloy wheels, a roof rack and automatic air conditioning as standard.
+Even 'Cross'-spec gets you 17-inch alloy wheels, a 'Techno' leather steering wheel, a 7-inch Uconnect centre-dash infotainment screen with Apple Car Play and Android Auto smartphone-mirroring, manual air conditioning, cruise Control, Traffic Sign Recognition and a Lane Assist system.
+The 500X 'Cross' also comes with dark tinted rear windows, fog lights, LED DRLs, parking sensors and dusk and rain sensors.
+The 500X 'Cross' offers seats with a camouflage-patterned center panel and vinyl inserts, plus a roof rack and automatic air conditioning as standard.
 The 500X 'Sport' completes the range with 18-inch alloy wheels in burnished black, or optional 19-inch wheels, and exclusive matt Fashion grey livery.

 The Uconnect centre-dash infoptainment set-up fitted across the range offers real time traffic information and lane guidance, plus Google Play Music, among other music services.
 Furthermore, customers can stay in touch with Uconnect LIVE services.
 Users who download the free Uconnect LIVE app from the App Store or Google Play Store to their smartphone can fully exploit the benefits of Uconnect LIVE, including music streaming with Deezer and TuneIn, news from Reuters, plus connected navigation with TomTom LIVE.
 In addition, they can stay in touch with friends via Facebook check-in and Twitter.